ninezerozeronine/chip-computer/sphinx_docs/modules/ram.rst

 - The capacitor, resistor and inverting schmitt trigger on the bottom form the edge detector.
-- The three inverting schmitt triggers on top serve to delay the signal (using propogation delay).
+- The three inverting schmitt triggers on top serve to delay the signal (using propagation delay).
 - The two OR gates ensure that once the low pulse from the detected rising edge finishes, both control signals go high at the same time.

-The propogation delay of the inverting schmitt triggers (inside a 74HCT14) is approximately 20ns, to a maximum of approximately 40ns.
+The propagation delay of the inverting schmitt triggers (inside a 74HCT14) is approximately 20ns, to a maximum of approximately 40ns.
 With the 3 schmitt triggers on top, the inversion of the now positive clock is delayed between 60ns and 120ns.